Need to Get a Job? Employment and the GED® Test

 Education pays.
 That's what the U.S. Bureau of Labor Statistics says.
 People with more education make more money.
 That's not a big surprise.
 But they also are less likely to be unemployed.
 Who has the highest unemployment rate and lowest pay rate?
 People without a GED certificate or high school diploma.
-The GED, HiSET, or TASC test is a chance to earn a high school-level diploma, but more than that, it opens doors to the higher education that's so valuable in today's job market.
+The GED or HiSET test is a chance to earn a high school-level diploma, but more than that, it opens doors to the higher education that's so valuable in today's job market.

 Take a look at unemployment rates in 2008.
 No high school diploma or high school equivalency certificate?
 The unemployment rate was 9%.
 Among high school graduates, it was only 5.7%.
 That's lower by more than a third.
 What if you earned a 2-year Associate's degree at a community college?
 The unemployment rate was only 3.7% among people with Associate's degrees.
 The more education you earned, the lower your chances of being unemployed.
 That means education equates to jobs.